frenchfrog42/zk-hackaton/README.md

 Here is my repl: https://replit.com/@frenchfrog42/zk-hackaton
 Now, type either `pip install scryptlib; python3 test_ZKSNARK.py` or `pip install scryptlib; python3 test_subfunctions.py` to run the tests.

-Or, create a new repl:
+Or, create a new repl from this git with 1click:
 [![Run on Repl.it](https://replit.com/badge/github/frenchfrog42/zk-hackaton)](https://replit.com/new/github/frenchfrog42/zk-hackaton)